artsmc/hackathon-cerebras/memory-bank/progress.md

   - Dashboard with role-based content display
   - Admin dashboard and user management interface
   - Policy analysis results page with interactive visualization
+  - Home page with job creation form and quota dashboard
-  - Responsive design across all components
+  - Responsive design across all components with animations

 - **Testing Infrastructure**
   - Complete Postman collection with all API endpoints